Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 To report an issue with trash or recycling containers, please email Code Enforcement, call 651-702-5225, or complete the online Citizen Action Center form.

 Grass at all properties needs to be no taller than six inches and weeds must be kept under control.
-When the City gets a complaint about tall grass, the property owner is notified and given up to five days to cut the grass / weeds, or the City will cut the grass and or weeds and assess the property.
+When the City gets a complaint about tall grass, the property owner is notified and given up to five days to cut the grass and/or weeds, or the City will cut the grass and or weeds and assess the property.

 To report tall grass and/or weeds, please email Code Enforcement, call 651-702-5225, or complete the online Citizen Action Form.